stringparser/utils-type/readme.md

 # utils-type[<img alt="NPM version" src="http://img.shields.io/npm/v/utils-type.svg?style=flat-square" align="right"/>](http://www.npmjs.org/package/utils-type)

-A posteriory, constructor-based, simple type checking for `javascript`.
+A posteriory, constructor-based, simple type checking for `JS`.

 Heavily inspired by api design of [ianstorm's `is`](https://github.com/ianstormtaylor/is) and a simple question

 > Why not check the constructor's name?
+> I know, I know... think about it a little bit more...

 ## install